ryndovaira/treatment-chatbot/diabetes_chatbot_project_plan.md

    vs. type 2 diabetes)?
 3. **Evaluation Metrics**: Should we include any specific metrics for chatbot response quality, like BLEU or ROUGE scores?

----

-## Next Steps

-1. Confirm all technologies, steps, and components in the plan.
-2. Start with **Phase 1: Environment Setup** for local development.